What is Memory for Learning in Childhood?

 - Processing speed: difficulty with fluency in cognitive processing.
 A child may not hear or encode information if they are processing very slowly.
 It may be important to provide verbal and visual reminders and repeat directions, as otherwise, they may seem to forget.

-- Environmental factors: difficulties within the environment could be affecting your child’s memory, such as a lack of sleep, lack of adequate nutrition, traumatic event, or a loud and distracting home-life
+- Environmental factors: difficulty within the environment could be affecting your child’s memory, such as a lack of sleep, lack of adequate nutrition, traumatic event, or a loud and distracting home-life

 Resources For Challenges with Memory for Learning